What is Coronavirus?

 Keeping your hands clean is a hugely important part of staying safe from coronavirus.
 It has been proven to reduce respiratory illnesses in the general population by 16-21%2.
 When you're not at home, you should make an effort to keep your hands clean.
 This can be a challenge if soap and water aren't readily available.
 As such, you should make sure to take hand sanitizer with you if at all possible.

-Reports are suggesting that hand sanitizer that's over 60 percent alcohol content is the most effective.
-So, stocking up on hand sanitizer of this strength or higher is important.
-If your hands aren't visibly dirty, using hand sanitizer is fine.
+Reports are suggesting that hand sanitizer that's over 60 percent alcohol content is the most effective, so make sure that your hand sanitizer is of this strength or higher.
+If your hands aren't visibly dirty, using hand sanitizer can help prevent the spread of viruses.
 Hands that are visibly dirty won't be cleaned as effectively without the grime being removed first.

 2. Facial Tissues